sonekase/order-pizza/README.md

 ## Spec

-* Collect user basic information: name.
+* Collect user basic information: name and phone number.
 * User can select pizza size.
 * User can select toppings.
+* Show the pizza order to the user.
 * Show final cost to the user.

 ### Legal